salotz/pytest-datadir-extras/README.md

 ## Traditional Behavior by Convention

-Using the existing `pytest-datadir` behavior you can look up for a directory with the name of your module or the global `data` folder.
+Using similar ideas from `pytest-datadir` you can look up for a directory with the name of your module or the global `data` folder.
 Let's say you have a structure like this:

 ```